-• Matriculated students in the Simmons MS program who are accepted to the CSN can transfer credits from the Simmons MS program into the CSN if those courses are required for the CSN.
+Matriculated students in the Simmons MS program who are accepted to the CSN can transfer credits from the Simmons MS program into the CSN if those courses are required for the CSN.
 No courses from another institution will be accepted for transfer into the CSN program.

-Master of Science in Nutrition and Health Promotion (Research or Entrepreneurship Track)
+Master of Science in Nutrition and Health Promotion (all tracks)

-• Non-matriculated students who have met the prerequisite requirements may take a total of two courses from either the nutrition department or SNHS 410 Research Methods, SNHS 450 Health Care Systems.
-Once accepted in the MS program these two courses are acceptable for transfer into the MS program,
+Non-matriculated students who have met the prerequisite requirements may take a total of two courses from either the nutrition department or IPE 450 Health Care Systems (formerly SNHS 450).
+Once accepted in the MS program these two courses can transfer into the MS program.